 Since 1854 Saint Stanislaus has been educating young men from the local community and around the world.
 We continue to follow the directive issued by Brother Polycarp, the founder of the institute and first Brother superior general, who in 1854 penned Rules of Conduct for Directors in our Schools.
 He instructed the faculty to “not betray the least discrimination in their attitudes toward those children in their care, regardless of their respective backgrounds, talents or character.”
 More than 165 years later, we continue to follow this insightful directive.

-Our students come from across the bay in Pass Christian, Mississippi, and from as far away as Beijing, China.
+Our students come from our area and as far away as Beijing, China.
 They are exposed to peers with similar backgrounds and others with life experiences that are much more diverse.
 Our students come with rich cultures and heritages.
 The educational experience at Saint Stanislaus goes beyond the classroom to include a real learning environment where students are exposed to new traditions, points-of-view, and ideas.
 Boarding and day students bring different perspectives to the campus.
-These students interact with one another in the classroom,on athletic fields, during extracurricular activities, and socially.
+These students interact with one another in the classroom, on athletic fields, during extracurricular activities, and socially.
 Because of these experiences, our students develop a far greater appreciation of the diverse world community in which we live.